I took the train on the wrong day.

 I was on my way to Stuttgart to visit a friend, but it was a day earlier than the original reservation date.
 The ticket inspector checked my ticket and told me to get off the train.
 I was kicked off the train a long way from Stuttgart, but I found myself quite close to Mönchengladbach.
 I recalled there was an exhibition of Laurie Parsons, a Body of Work 1987, at the Museum Abteiberg in Mönchengladbach.
 It was still early in the day, so I decided to see the exhibition.
 This is how I came across Laurie Parsons.

 In the preface to her exhibition, I learned that she quit her art career and became a caretaker in a hospital for the mentally ill.
 I wanted to know what inspired her to take this path.
 The work in the exhibition space was a combination of 31 objects she picked up from the street around her studio.
 The objects were leaning against the walls and the space was naturally lit from the windows.
-Although her work gave me a few clues, there wasn’t enough to understand her and her practice.
+Although her work gave me a certain affection with a few clues, there wasn’t enough to understand her and her practice.
 And she had excommunicated the art world so there was no way to reach her anymore.

 As I began to follow my curiosity, I found that there was extremely limited information about her and her work.
 I traveled to several cities in the Netherlands, Germany and the United States in search of her traces.
 I sent her a letter, but didn’t get an answer.
 I went as far as visiting her town, but couldn’t bring myself to ring the doorbell.

 Around that time, I learned that she had made 500 photo-copies of her diary as part of the exhibition On Taking a Normal Situation and Retranslating it into Overlapping and Multiple Readings of